Attribution is required when using geoBoundaries.

 labs(caption = "Source: www.geoboundaries.org")

-Comparison between full vs. simplified map.
+Comparison between full-resolution and simplified boundaries.

 Individual country files